Skip to main content

 • Webhook — calls a webhook of type auth_validation configured on this AI Agent.
 Only validation-typed webhooks are listed in the dropdown.
 See Webhooks.

-Max five questions per step
+Max ten questions per step

 5. Score threshold (success panel)